epfl-ada/ada-2023-project-theavengers2023/README.md

 - inflation (to fill)

-All the datasets can be found on GoogleDrive at the following link [datasets](https://drive.google.com/drive/folders/1kKqpqdOm1F45n19MyqXFOTy_DvmOtbOA).
-The datsets folder needs to be put on the same folder as the `P2_milestone.ipynb` if you want to run the notebook.
-The following tree structures shows how each dataset is broken down :
+Access all datasets on Google Drive using this link: [datasets](https://drive.google.com/drive/folders/1kKqpqdOm1F45n19MyqXFOTy_DvmOtbOA).
+To execute the `P2_milestone.ipynb`  notebook, position the datasets folder in the same directory.
+Below is the structure of the datasets provided:

 ```bash
 /datasets